Monk Feats

 Your precise control of ki allows you to strike with such force and accuracy that you can momentarily shut down a foe's entire nervous system.

-Benefit: When you use your Stunning Strike, you can choose to spend 3 additional ki points (4 ki points total) to attempt a Paralyzing Strike instead.
+Benefits: When you use your Stunning Strike, you can choose to spend 3 additional ki points (4 ki points total) to attempt a Paralyzing Strike instead.
 If the target fails its Constitution saving throw, it is paralyzed until the end of your next turn instead of stunned.
 A creature that is immune to being stunned or paralyzed is unaffected by this ability.

 Ki Shout